zhiji95/OS_lecture_notes/Synchronization.md

 4. CV semantics:

-   1. Hoarse semantics:
+   1. Hoarse semantics: suspends signal thread and immediately transfers control to the waken thread.

       for this semantic, the if is probably ok

    2. Mesa semantics: moves a signal waiting thread form the blocked state to a runnable state them the signaling thread continues until it exits the nmonitor.

-   3. 2 is easy to implement, problem:
+   3. 2 is easy to implement, problem: race

    4. need to replace the if with while